gradkell/pkiccu/README.md

 ## About

 PKICCU _(pronounced 'peek-ih-choo')_ is the "PKI Certificate and CRL Updater".
-PKICCU is a highly configurable utility that downloads PKI certifates, CRLs and other files with special support for the US DoD PKI environment.
-PKICCU can create openssl-style certificate bundles which are used with webservers such as Apache to configure SSL client-certificate validation.
+PKICCU is a highly configurable utility that downloads PKI certificates, CRLs and other files with special support for the US DoD PKI environment.
+PKICCU can create openssl-style certificate bundles which are used with web servers such as Apache to configure SSL client-certificate validation.
 PKICCU can also run user provided external scripts to integrate the certificate when the update operations are complete.
 Actually, PKICCU can be used whenever you need to